 These statistics measure the success of brands in terms of how they have entered the daily lives and conversations of Hong Kongese consumers.
 The success of SNS brands such as Facebook and Whatsapp is inevitable in this digital age.
 Majority of the population rely on such services to stay connected with each other, as well as to remain updated on current events.

 The classifications of other top WOM brands include food, insurance, technology, travel, and media services.
 Brands in similar fields may find success in the Hong Kong consumer market.
 However, it remains a challenge to compete with established presences.
-Brands would then have to advertise themselves through channels that familiar and accessible to most of the population.
+Brands would then have to advertise themselves through channels that are familiar and accessible to most of the population.

 Among the top 10 WOM brands, AIA has recently won five gold and one silver awards for its excellence in marketing strategies.
 The Hong Kong subsidiary of AIA Group Limited is the first insurance company to be honored with the “Marketer of the Year” title at the Marketing Magazine’s prestigious “Marketing Excellence Awards 2018.”